clearpathrobotics/numatac_can_driver/README.md

 ROS driver for NumaTac tactile sensors.
 See [product manual][1] for details.

 ### Bring-up ###
-To bring up the NumaTac tactile sensors, plug in the USB connector.
+To bring up the NumaTac tactile sensors on Ubuntu 14.04, plug in the USB connector.
 Configure the CAN interface by running the following command in a command line prompt:

 `sudo ip link set can0 type can bitrate 1000000`